ksu-cs-textbooks/cis527/content/5-the-cloud/03-assignment.md

 Create **TWO** droplets on DigitalOcean.
 As you set up your droplets, use the following settings:

-* Choose the Ubuntu 24.04 x64 distribution as the droplet image
+* Choose the Ubuntu 26.04 x64 distribution as the droplet image
-* Select the smallest droplet size ($4-6/mo - you may have to click around and click an arrow to see the smallest option)
+* Select the Basic -> Regular CPU droplet size with 1 GB of RAM ($6/mo - you may have to click around and click an arrow to see the smallest option)
 * Select any United States region - make sure both are in the same region!
 * Enable Virtual Private Cloud (VPC) Networking and Monitoring (this should be the default)
 * You may add any existing SSH keys you've already configured with DigitalOcean during droplet creation